emran995/Casino-Game-Microservices/README.md

 ### Overview

-This project is a test automation solution for a simplified Slot Machine Game composed of four interconnected microservices:
+This project is a test automation solution for a simplified Slot Machine Game composed of four interconnected microservices.
+It is designed around mocked responses to simulate real service behavior during testing.
+This mock-based approach ensures reliable, fast, and isolated test execution by eliminating dependency on real backend services.
+It enables accurate validation of API interactions, error handling, and edge scenarios while keeping the CI pipeline stable and lightweight.

+For a simplified Slot Machine Game composed of four interconnected microservices:

 * **User Service** – Manages player balance
 * **Payment Service** – Handles bets and payouts